microsoft/kiota/docs/requiredtools/typescript.md

 npm i @azure/identity node-fetch
 ```

-Only the first package, kiota-abstractions.
+Only the first package is required: kiota-abstractions.
 The other packages provide default implementations that you can choose to replace with your own implementations if you wish.

 ## Generating the SDK